Lazy 5 Regional Park

 Harolds Trapshooting Club closed on June 30, 1979, when the casino and the landlord of the gun club property failed to agree on terms for a new lease.

-Activities: BBQ/Picnicking, Hiking/Biking Trails, Children's Playgrounds, Soccer, Photography, Skateboarding, Interpretive Programs, Horseshoes, Volleyball, Water Play Park, Junior Ranger Program
+BBQ/Picnicking, Hiking/Biking Trails, Children's Playgrounds, Soccer, Photography, Skateboarding, Interpretive Programs, Horseshoes, Volleyball, Seasonal Water Play Park, Indoor Basketball & Pickleball at the Hive (schedule varies)

-Facilities: Cottonwood Room, Sunrise Pavilion, Sunset Pavilion, Sugarloaf Pavilion, The Hive, Children's Playgrounds, Soccer Field, Melio Gaspari Water Play Park, Multi-purpose Fields
+Cottonwood Room, Sunrise Pavilion, Sunset Pavilion, Sugarloaf Pavilion, The Hive, Melio Gaspari Water Play Park, Regulation Soccer Fields